Using test doubles to replace dependencies in tests has become a standard practice.

 SELECT user_id, COUNT(product) AS nb_products, SUM(amount) AS total FROM cart GROUP BY user_id

-can lead to the erroneous conclusion that the WITH ROLLUP
+can lead to the erroneous conclusion that the WITH ROLLUP modifier is just a courtesy

 of the database implementors to the front-end developers and the extra rows added by it